Life is complex and it takes a lot to build a life of abundance.

 Not articles or blogs.
-Books are long form content that are edited and fully vetted before you get it.
+Books are long-form content that is edited and fully vetted before you get it.

-Articles and news stories, on the other hand, are lacking depth and haven’t been through the rigorous proofing that long form content has been through.
-As a result, they are lower quality.
+Articles and news stories, on the other hand, are lacking depth and haven't been through the rigorous proofing that long-form content has been through.
+As a result, they are of lower quality.

 Books can take you to different times and places.
 It helps you form neural connections and think differently.
 There is no better way to be a unique individual, with unique ideas, than reading books.